Sorting a million 32-bit integers in 2MB of RAM using Python

 We couldn’t simplistically using sorted method to sort those numbers, which loads every number into memory.

-A million integer source#
+A million integer source

-struct module#
+struct module

 Converts between Python values and C structs represented as Python bytes object.
+It’s more compact compared to saving as a txt.

 import random